searchspring/snap/docs/PREACT_CONFIG.md

 ## Configuration

-Lets define our config.
+Let's define our config.
 The config that is provided to Snap will create and return controllers that are specified in the config.
 In this example, we will be creating a Search and Autocomplete controller.

 ```typescript
 const config = {